NAME OF COURSE:

 Video homework – 5%

 Nearly every evening, there will be homework, usually consisting of a short Webassign problem set and a video.
-Sign-up for a Webassign account here, using the class code “longmeadow.ma 1850 3154”.
+Sign-up for a Webassign account here, using the class code “longmeadow.ma 1850 3514”.
 Videos and the related questions are posted on the class website.
 Occasionally, reading a set of notes on a physics topic will replace a Webassign assignment.
 In general, I will try to keep the homework around thirty minutes nightly, as I know students have other classes and often many other commitments.
 The Webassign sets should be relatively straight-forward and are simply intended to review past material, the nightly videos should give you a sense of some of the interesting aspects of the subject and its applications, and the occasional set of notes will save us from wasting class time with me writing something on the board and then you writing that same something in your notebooks.
-Beyond all of that, expect to spend one to three hours preparing for each exam, which will be based upon problems and conceptual questions posted on the class website.
+Beyond all of that, expect to spend one to three hours each weekend preparing for an upcoming exam or correcting a previous one.
 If you miss an exam, you are expected to take it the next time the class meets.

 Turn assignments in the stacked trays on the side of the room (or in email) by 2:30 on the due date posted.
 Graded papers can be collected from the outgoing stack of trays.
 Due dates for assignments will be posted on the website.
-After a zero is entered for a missing assignment, you have one calendar week to turn it in late for 50% credit.
+Partial credit may be given for assignments submitted late.
 If you need an extension for an assignment, you must make the request before the day it is due.
 Lastly, even though labs will be conducted in groups, students must complete the related assignments individually.

 A student who misses more than 7 classes of a subject during one marking period may fail the course that quarter.
 At the teacher's discretion, the student may receive the lesser of a grade of 59 or the actual grade earned.